 If your child readily helps around the house, then you can consider yourself unusual.
 For the majority of kids, however, household chores are hardly at the top of their priorities.

 Getting your children to do chores is actually more than just getting some much-needed help.
 Chores actually teach our children important life skills.
 It teaches them how to be part of a team, and how each member of that should contribute for the good of that team.

-If your child doesn’t help out more, here are some of the possible reasons.
+If your child doesn’t help out quite the way you’d like them to, here are some of the possible reasons.

 1. They hardly have the time